Women Travel News. Why?

 Egypt is two hours ahead of GMT (Greenwich Mean Time).
 Daylight saving time is observed from the last week of April to the last week of September.
 While we're traveling, Egypt will be 7 hours ahead of EST (Eastern Standard Time), so when it's noon in Egypt, it's 5am in New York and 2am in San Francisco.

 Visitors to Egypt require a current passport, valid for at least 6 months from the date of entry and with a minimum of two blank visa pages.
 Most Western visitors to Egypt require a visa, which you will get on arrival in Egypt.
 The cost of the Egyptian visa is included in the tour cost.
+On arrival at the Cairo airport, you will be met by a Sights and Soul Travels' representative, who will handle the visa process for you.
 Before traveling abroad it's a good idea to make two photocopies of your passport, your driver's license and your credit cards.
 Leave one copy at home with a trusted person and another one in your suitcase.

 |ARRIVAL AND DEPARTURE INFORMATION |

-The tour starts in Cairo, Egypt at 7:00PM on Wednesday, January 8, 2020, and your flight should arrive no later than 5:00PM.
-You'll probably depart North America on Tuesday, January 7, 2020.
-We have arranged for individual airport transfers on arrival, and you will be met by a chauffeur and/or your guide on your arrival in Cairo.
+The tour starts in Cairo, Egypt at 7:00PM on Wednesday, February 2, 2022, so we ask that your flight arrives no later than 5:00PM on that day.
+You will probably be leaving North America on Tuesday, February 1, 2022.
+If you are prone to jet-lag or travel fatigue, we recommend arriving one day early.
+We have arranged for individual airport transfers on arrival, and you will be met by a chauffeur on your arrival in Cairo.

-This tour ends after breakfast on Saturday, January 18, 2020 in Cairo, and we have arranged for individual airport transfers to Cairo airport in accordance with your departing flight.
+Unless you are continuing onto the Petra and the Jordan Highlights tour, this tour will end in Cairo after breakfast on Saturday, February 12, 2022, and we have arranged for individual airport transfers to Cairo airport in accordance with your departing flight.
 If you need help with your flights to Egypt, please feel free to give us a call.

 To avoid jet lag (common when crossing more than five time zones) drink plenty of nonalcoholic fluids and eat light meals.
 Upon arrival, get exposure to natural sunlight, exercise and readjust your schedule (for meals, sleep and so on) as soon as possible.

-The Egypt group is limited to the maximum of 16 women + the tour director.
-The minimum group size is 6 women + the tour director.
-In addition to a professional Sights and Soul Travels' tour director, the group will be accompanied by a private Egyptologist guide, a driver and a security officer throughout your stay in Egypt.
+The Egypt group is limited to the maximum of 16 women + the Tour Director.
+The minimum group size is 10 women + the Tour Director.
+In addition to a professional Sights and Soul Travels' Tour Director, the travelers will be taken care of by private guides and drivers who will accompany the group throughout its stay in Egypt.

-Public health standards are comparatively low in Egypt, but most issues are easily avoided by only drinking bottled water from sealed bottles and avoiding the muddy banks of the Nile and other waterways.
+Public health standards are comparatively low in Egypt, but most issues are easily avoided by only drinking bottled water from a sealed bottle and avoiding the muddy banks of the Nile and other waterways.
 Fresh fruit juice from street-side juice shops are generally best avoided, as well as green salads, fruit that you have not peeled yourself, and eggs that have not been thoroughly cooked.
 You should use a good insect repellent, and wear closed-toe shoes to avoid poisonous insects and snakes.
 Other common sense rules also apply, so it's best not to go reaching into nooks and crannies in the desert.
-Air quality can be a problem in Cairo, so anyone with asthma or other respiratory problems should be aware of this and carry a face mask.
-You should bring sunscreen and a sun hat, and it can also be helpful to have a way to replace the electrolytes lost due to sweating, such as oral rehydration salts which are available over the counter at most Egyptian pharmacies.
+Air quality can be a problem in Cairo, so anyone with asthma or other respiratory problems should be aware of this.
+You should bring sunscreen and a sun hat, and it can also be helpful to have a way to replace electrolytes lost due to sweating, such as oral rehydration salts which are available over the counter at most Egyptian pharmacies.

 Tap water in Egypt is not generally suitable for drinking, and it is best to drink only sealed bottled water.
 If the water was not unsealed in front of you and you're unsure of its quality, ask for another bottle.
 Tour participants will be receiving bottled water every day, and it is included in the tour cost.

 Most establishments geared towards tourists will have Western-style toilets, and all hotels and the Nile cruise during our trip will be equipped with Western toilets as well.
-Expect to find squat toilets in areas away from the tourist spots, and these may be supplied with water rather than toilet paper, so it's a good idea to bring your own toilet paper, wet wipes and hand sanitizer.
-Please keep in mind that public toilets require payment, so you should always have some coins in the local currency with you to pay for them.
+Expect to find squat toilets in areas away from the tourist spots, and these may be supplied with water rather than toilet paper, so it's a good idea to bring your own toilet paper and hand sanitizer.
+Please keep in mind that some public toilets may require payment, so you should always have some coins in the local currency with you to pay for them.